nbeaver/markdown-demo/README.markdown

 [Source code for the standard markdown to HTML generator](#Source code)

 Unlike, e.g., LaTeX, Markdown doesn't automatically make a table of contents.
-But you can totally make one manually using standard HTML anchor links.
+But you can make one manually using standard HTML anchor links.
 See here for more:

 <http://stackoverflow.com/questions/5319754/cross-reference-named-anchor-in-markdown>